EmergencyTriage/EmergencyTriage/README.md

 Weekly "Standup": Sundays 8pm with exceptions to holidays.

+Timeline:   Start implentation stage by 07.20.2021.
+            Finish around 80% of implentation by 08.14.2021.
+            Have a palable product by end of August.
+            Finish prototype and debug soon after.

 Description of problem(s): Improve response for locating, tagging and tracking patients in mass casualty incidents